 Framed by a spectacular vista of Mount Liberty and Mount Flume, the Visitor Center houses the Flume ticket office, information center, cafeteria, gift shop, and the state park system's historic Concord Coach.
 A 20-minute movie showcasing beautiful Franconia Notch State Park is available for viewing.

-The Flume Gorge is a destination you'll won't want to miss as its a highlight of the park.
-The Flume remains open to guests from May through November, showcasing a natural 800 foot long gorge that you can walk right through.
+The Flume Gorge is a destination you won't want to miss as its a highlight of the park.
+The Flume remains open to guests from May through November, showcasing a natural 800-foot long gorge that you can walk right through.
 Immense granite walls rise up, way above, as you continue the trek.
 The towering sights are packed closely together, creating a dramatic effect.
 The very top of the gorge boasts the Avalanche Falls, a spectacular 45-foot waterfall.

 There are so many trails to choose from here, meaning no matter what your skill level you're going to find a path that suits you.
 Most trails provide spectacular views to marvel over during your trek.
-It's an outing everyone will be able to agree on.
 Many trails are multi-use, and even winter seasons see a good amount of activity on these paths.
 So don't be afraid to bundle up, head out of the camper, and onto the trail.

 Briefly described below are a few of the more popular family hikes in Franconia Notch State Park.
-For more specific information, or for descriptions and maps of lengthier hikes into the White Mountain National Forest and on the Appalachian Trail, consult the Appalachian Mountain Club White Mountain Guide.
-It is important to wear sturdy walking shoes and remember that in the mountains weather changes suddenly and darkness falls quickly.
+For more specific information, consult the Appalachian Mountain Club White Mountain Guide.
+It's important to wear sturdy walking shoes and remember that in the mountains, weather changes suddenly, and darkness falls quickly.
 Keep close tabs on children, as unforeseen hazards may exist or develop suddenly on mountain trails.

 Bald Mountain and Artists Bluff, reached by a short hike, offer fine views of Cannon Mountain and Franconia Notch.
-The 1 1/2 mile loop begins in the parking area across Route 18 from Peabody Base Lodge.
-After 1/4 mile a short, steep path diverges left for 1/10 mile to the open summit of Bald Mountain.
-The main trail continues on from the junction and bears right, up and across the low ridge.
+The 1.5-mile loop begins in the parking area across Route 18 from Peabody Base Lodge.
+After a quarter-mile, a short, steep path diverges left to the open summit of Bald Mountain.
+The main trail continues from the junction and bears right, up, and across the low ridge.
 A short, unmarked path diverges left to the open top of Artists Bluff.
 The main trail continues down to Route 18 near Echo Lake.

-Kinsman Falls, a beautiful, secluded and oft overlooked spot on Cascade Brook can be found by following the Basin-Cascades Trail for 1/2 mile from the Basin.
+Kinsman Falls, a beautiful, secluded, and oft-overlooked spot on Cascade Brook, can be found by following the Basin-Cascades Trail for a half-mile from the Basin.
 Many potholes and ledges in the brook along the way make for an enjoyable twenty minute (one way) walk.
 A rough path diverges left off the trail to the cool base of the falls.
 Follow the main trail a short way to a brook crossing to the left that leads to Rocky Glenn Falls.

 Not many state parks can boast a recreation such as this - big-mountain skiing for a small-mountain price.
 Year after year, the park's Cannon Mountain Ski Area attracts guests to the diverse terrain.
 Even the highest ski area summit in the state is right here.
 It's a popular attraction for thrill-seekers and those looking to get a little more excitement than from the Tuckerbrook Family Area.
 There are 95 trails set aside for downhill skiers and ten lifts to utilize.

-Snowshoeing is a fairly regular activity you can enjoy during an RV trip to the park in the midst of winter.
-It certainly makes getting around in these parts much more bearable when you're surrounded by the white stuff.
-Franconia State Park provides a multi-use trail, the Franconia Recreation Path, where snow enthusiasts can lace on their snowshoes and take on a fairly easy terrain.
+Snowshoeing is another popular activity you can enjoy during an RV trip to the park in the midst of winter.
+It certainly makes getting around in these parts much more bearable when you're surrounded by snow.
+Franconia State Park provides a multi-use trail, the Franconia Recreation Path, where snow enthusiasts can lace on their snowshoes and take on fairly easy terrain.
 Other popular snowshoeing destinations are found at the Flume Gorge trails.